-- 5.1 The Corporate Officers will be accountable for specifying, through a consultation process led by the Delivery Authority, the requirements for the off-site storage and maintenance facilities for Items needed during decant, recognising that the Corporate Officers will be accountable for making their own arrangements for certain collections (currently the Parliamentary Archives and Lords Library Collections).
-The Delivery Authority will be accountable for procuring, on behalf of the Corporate Officers, providing and handing over those facilities to the Corporate Officers at a time which is in accordance with their requirements.
-Any proposed changes to these requirements will be subject to change control. - 5.2 The Corporate Officers will be accountable for identifying (using the lists produced under paragraph 3) the items to be moved to the storage facilities by the Delivery Authority and for specifying any requirements for the standards of care.
+- 4.1.
+The Corporate Officers will be accountable for identifying (using the lists produced under paragraph 3) the items to be moved to the storage facilities by the Delivery Authority and for specifying any requirements for the standards of care.
 The Corporate Officers will also be accountable for identifying any other moves of Items required e.g. loan returns, new loans and exhibitions, or associated with the Lords and Commons decants to the respective decant locations.
 The relevant Corporate Officer will be responsible for all of the moves that are required to facilitate the respective decants.
-Responsibility for moves of Items from the Palace of Westminster or other locations is to be agreed between the Parties. - 5.3 Arrangements for funding and operating the storage facilities and delivering off-site conservation work, including any moves and retrievals of stored items during the period of their decant, are to be agreed between the Parties.
+Responsibility for moves of Items from the Palace of Westminster or other locations is to be agreed between the Parties. - 4.2.
+Arrangements for funding and operating the storage facilities and delivering off-site conservation work, including any moves and retrievals of stored items during the period of their decant, are to be agreed between the Parties.